 Born in Molins de Rei (Catalonia), 1975.
 Graduated in Physics at Universitat de Barcelona (UB) in 1997, where he also obtained his PhD (European Doctorate and PhD Extraordinary Award) in 2001.
 He also worked as Assistant Professor at UB.
 From 2009 to 2015 he was ICREA Prof. at Institut de Ciència de Materials de Barcelona, ICMAB-CSIC.
-Since 2013 he is Vice-President of the Spanish Microscopy Society (SME), and since 2009 he is Member of its Executive Board.
-Since 2015 he is ICREA Prof. at Institut Català de Nanociència i Nanotecnologia (ICN2).
-He has been project Expert Advisor for several International Agencies: United States Department of Energy (DOE) (USA), European Research Council (ERC) (EU), The Royal Society (UK), Austrian Science Fund (FWF), Flanders Research Foundation (FWO), etc. He has been awarded with the 2014 EMS Outstanding Paper Award, EU40 Materials Prize 2014 (E-MRS) and listed in the Top 40 under 40 Power List (2014) by The Analytical Scientist.
+Since 2015 he is ICREA Prof. at Institut Català de Nanociència i Nanotecnologia (ICN2) and Leader of the Advanced Electron Nanoscopy Group.
+Since 2017 he is President of the Spanish Microscopy Society (SME), was Vice-President from 2013 to 2017 and since 2009 he is Member of its Executive Board.
+He is Scietific Supervisor of the Electron Microscopy Transversal Area at ICN2 and BIST (The Barcelona Institute of Science and Technology).
+He has been awarded with the EU40 Materials Prize 2014 (E-MRS), 2014 EMS Outstanding Paper Award and listed in the Top 40 under 40 Power List (2014) by The Analytical Scientist.

 Key wordsMaterials Science, Transmission Electron Microscopy, Nanoscopy, Nanotechnology, Electron Spectroscopy, photonics, plasmonics, phononics, single atom, atomic resolution